-Judging from the choice of journals and books in which I publish my scientific research papers, I am a palaeobiologist (or palaeontologist, if you prefer the older term).
+Judging from the choice of journals and books in which I publish my scientific research papers, I am a paleobiologist (or paleontologist, if you prefer the older term).
 However, my research lies at the borderline between paleobiology and biology.
 In fact, in the past, it has been regarded as too biological when I was applying for jobs in paleontology, and too paleontological when I was applying for jobs in biology.
 This stems from my conviction that fossils, being the remains of living organisms, cannot be treated as distinct from the latter.
 My preferred research fields are the functional morphology of the invertebrate skeleton and the morphogenetic and constructional processes used by invertebrates to build their skeletal structures.
-I work mostly on bivalves and gastropods, but I published also on brachyuran and anomuran decapods, stomatopods, inarticulate brachiopods, serpulid polychaetes, insects, symbioses that involve marine invertebrates and, lately, some of the problematic Ediacara-type fossil organisms.
+I work mostly on bivalves and gastropods, but I published also on brachyuran and anomuran decapods, stomatopods, inarticulate brachiopods, serpulid polychaetes, insects, symbioses that involve marine invertebrates, and some of the problematic Ediacara-type fossil organisms.

 My professional interests in computers and programming include a long affair with C++ (mostly Visual Studio for Windows native GUI applications) and, more recently, Java and C#.
 My favourite OS is Windows, in spite of Microsoft.
 For a couple of years I was forced to use OSX at work, but I tried to learn as little as possible about Apple OSs and Apple computers - just enough to get the job done.

-An additional interest of mine is photography, especially macrophotography in connection with my research in palaeobiology, and nature and bird photography as a hobby.
+An additional interest of mine is technical aspects of digital photography, especially macrophotography in connection with my research in palaeobiology, and nature and bird photography as a hobby.
 Since 2006, I am also interested in technical aspects of UV and IR photography with modified consumer cameras.
-This site contains several pages on my interests in photography.
+The largest section of this site contains pages on my interests in photography.